 That changed, however, on March 26, 1985, when a series of massive and largely nonviolent demonstrations broke out in the capital of Khartoum and the neighboring city of Omdurman.
 Trade unions and professional organizations called a general strike, which ultimately paralyzed the country.
-At the same time the pro-democracy movement was gaining increasing support from a growing cross-section of the population, including the business community.
+At the same time the pro-democracy movement was gaining increasing support from a growing cross-section of the population, including the business community (see Table 9 on page 64).